aawizard/Physics_Simulator/README.md

 ## Impact Calculation

 - Define impacts as corners of the die coming into contact with a side of the box.
-- Calculate impacts using transforms shown in Figure 2.
+- Calculate impacts using transforms.
 - Check for impacts along the y-axis of the box corner frame.
 - 16 total impacts to check (4 sides of the box for each of the 4 die corners).